harness/developer-hub/release-notes/delegate.md

    For information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

-- Upgrade of go-template binary to version 0.4.3, which uses go version 1.20.
+- Upgrade of go-template binary to version 0.4.3, which uses Go version 1.20.
 (CDS-58919)

 - Upgrade Helm binary from version 3.8 to 3.12.
 (CDS-58931)

-- The `kubectl` command now includes retry logic to help improve reliability when there are connection issues.
+- The `kubectl` command now includes retry logic to handle connection issues.
 (CDS-72869)

 - The Execution Logs have been enhanced to include additional details such as duration, task ID, and more.
 These details help you understand and debug CV Steps, SRM Live monitoring, and SLI.
 (OIP-565)